TownLake/blog-samrhea-legacy/content/post/horse-ride.md

 When I meet new people, and they graciously speak English with me, they ask me where I'm from.
 I answer "Texas" rather than the US.
 Texas is one of two places in America that everyone on Earth knows.
 The other one is New York.

-When someone learns I'm from Texas, they ask me about horses or cowboys about 35% of the time, mais ou menos.
+When someone learns I'm from Texas, they ask me about horses or cowboys about 35% of the time, _mais ou menos_.
 I probably inflate that number because I wear western boots.

 Western boots have a few different forms.
 You an wear ropers, which are more like ankle boots and the toe is rounded.
 Or you can wear a pair that has a pointed toe, runs up your calf, and resembles what most people think of as "cowboy boots."
 I wear the cowboy boot kind.